 As an experienced plastic surgeon, Dr. Ross has a genuine understanding of a woman’s body and ideal aesthetic proportions, which he carefully takes into consideration during her surgical planning.
 Through thoughtful consultations with his patients, Dr. Ross makes it a priority to understand each woman’s specific goals and desires for correction of her breast asymmetry.

 Any woman in good physical health who has asymmetry of the breasts can benefit from correction surgery.
 It is typically a congenital anomaly that is easily corrected through the use of various techniques such as breast augmentation, breast lift and in some cases reducing the breast volume.
 The degree of asymmetry generally does not matter, only that the patient is distressed by the difference.

-Breast Asymmetry Correction with Dr. Gill
+Breast Asymmetry Correction with Dr. Ross

 Recovery from a Breast Symmetry Procedure

 Patients should expect a recovery period of one to two weeks, depending on how the procedure is performed.
 An implant placed below the muscle usually requires a longer recovery.
 Patients will wear a surgical bra with adjustable straps to help the breasts heal and reduce swelling.
-Dr. Gill will prescribe pain medication to make this recovery period more comfortable.
+Dr. Ross will prescribe pain medication to make this recovery period more comfortable.
 Most woman are up and moving around, without pain medication, after a few days and may resume light activity.
 Exercise, strenuous activity and heavy lifting should be avoided for 3 to 4 weeks.